zzak00/nlp_with_transformers_visualizations/chapter2.md

 # The model's accuaracy : 0.633
 ```

-The confusioin matrix associated to this classification model :
+The confusion matrix associated with this classification model :

 ![Figure 1](visuals/chap2visuals/confusionMatrix1.png)

 We notice that anger and fear are most often confused with sadness, while love and surprise are frequently mistaken for joy.

-## Fine tuning Transformeres :
+## Fine-tuning Transformers :

 **Fine Tuning** in deep learning is a form of transfer learning.
 It involves taking a pre-trained model, which has been trained on a large dataset for a general task such as image recognition or natural language understanding, and making minor adjustments to its internal parameters.
 The goal is to optimize the model’s performance on a new, related task without starting the training process from scratch.

-For our context, With the fine-tuning approach we do not use the hidden states as fixed features, but instead train them as shown in next figure.
+For our context, With the fine-tuning approach we do not use the hidden states as fixed features, but instead, train them as shown in the next figure.
 This requires the classification head to be differentiable, which is why this method usually uses a neural network for classification.

 ![Figure 1](visuals/chap2visuals/Fine-Tuning.png)
 **When using the fine-tuning approach the whole DistilBERT model is trained
 along with the classification head**

 Now let's start our fine-tuning.
-Fisrt we will load a pretrained model, but this one has a classification head on top of the pretrained model outputs, which can be easily trained with the base model.
+First, we will load a pre-trained model, but this one has a classification head on top of the pre-trained model outputs, which can be easily trained with the base model.
 We just
 need to specify how many labels the model has to predict (six emotions for our case).

 ```python